Last Updated 25 September 2019.

 This is part one in a series on Viking Age tapestries.
 Part 2 is a brief history.
-Part 3 an informative piece on the fabrication of tapestries.
+Then, Part 3 an informative piece on tapestry fabrication.
 Part 4 an inventory of Viking Age tapestries and Part 5 has bonus material on modern-day tapestries.

 Setting the Scene

 A tapestry is a wall hanging.
-The weaving technique evolved from the ancient craft of basket weaving.1 It is not only used for wall hangings but pillow covers, clothing adornments and funeral shrouds as well.
+Its weaving technique has evolved from the ancient craft of basket weaving.1 The technique is also used to make pillow covers, clothing adornments and even funeral shrouds.

 [Edit 2017: Yikes.
-This needs some adjustment, after one more year of research.
-See part four, The Inventory, for an updated percentage overview.]
+Another year of more research and these numbers need updating.
+See part four, The Inventory, for an updated overview.]

 Are you intrigued, yet?